feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 ### Option #2 *(still in development)*

 Same as Option #1, except:
-* Push Service is deployed as AWS Lambda / Google Cloud Function and is configured as a sink for Kinesis or PubSub to ingest features directly from a stream broker.
+* Push service is deployed as AWS Lambda / Google Cloud Function and is configured as a sink for Kinesis or PubSub to ingest features directly from a stream broker.
 Lambda / Cloud function is being managed by Feast SDK (from CI environment)
 * Materialization jobs are managed inside Kubernetes via Kubernetes Job (currently not managed by Helm)